-With vertical machining centers there are some variances based on what type it is.
+- Versatility: With vertical machining centers there are some variances based on what type it is.
 Turret mills are usually limited to smaller size projects due to how the two-axis movement can be challenging with larger pieces of material.
 In contrast, bed mills are better suited to projects requiring heavier, larger work-pieces (yet still far less proficient at processing such items when compared to horizontal mills).

 Where VMCs lack is the ability to produce in higher volumes and complexities.
-Weightier materials can also be a problem for the vertical machine’s operations as they can be harder to raise and lower.
+Weightier materials can also be a problem for the vertical milling machine’s operations as they can be harder to raise and lower.

 Horizontal Milling – Pros and Cons

 The machines are more versatile and can work on more sides than the vertical ones.
 They are also better for heavier items and ones were cutting one or more grooves with a material is desirable.
 Horizontal mills have a better propensity for creating slots as well.
-They do well with heavier materials.

-The machines can also allow for extra cutters for various applications, particularly inserting grooves more efficiently.
+- Gang milling: The machines can also allow for extra cutters for various applications, particularly inserting grooves more efficiently.
 On certain horizontal mills, beds can be rotated to enable milling at multiple angles rather than strictly on a horizontal plane.
 This movement of the bed also adds a bit more versatility to the machine’s arsenal.